 Expectation 2: An End to App Fatigue!

-There are only so many apps people will install and use on their smartphone.
+There are only so many apps people will install and use on their smartphones.
 If you have only occasional correspondence with, say, your airline, does it make sense to keep their app on your phone all the time?

-The hope is bots will solve this problem by being available, on demand, via messaging apps that are already broadly installed: Messenger, WhatsApp, Line, Skype, Kik, etc. This is actually a reasonable expectation, but we still have the problem of discovery to sort out.
+The hope is bots will solve this problem by being available, on-demand, via messaging apps that are already broadly installed: Messenger, WhatsApp, Line, Skype, Kik, etc. This is actually a reasonable expectation, but we still have the problem of discovery to sort out.
 What will be the equivalent of the app store for bots?
 Will there be a separate one for each messaging platform?

 Expectation 3: Wechat-ism!